 In 1973, as the Vietnam war draws to a close for the U.S., a government agent by the name of Bill Randa (John Goodman, Atomic Blonde, Red State) hires British Special Forces Air Captain James Conrad (Tom Hiddleston).
 He hires Conrad with the purpose of guiding a mission to map out Skull Island, the only name the island is known by.
 This is the same island where Marlow and Ikari disappeared.

-The group is led by Lieutenant Colonel Preston Packard (Samuel L. Jackson).
+The group is led by Lieutenant Colonel Preston Packard (Samuel L. Jackson, Def by Temptation).
 Rounding out the group are Mason Weaver (Brie Larson), an anti-war photographer, and a handful of soldiers and scientists.
 Later, they are joined by Marlow, played by the delightful ham John C. Reilly.
 Marlow has survived all this time on Skull Island with a mute group of mysterious tribals.

 Kong: Skull Island is pretty much everything a person could want out of a monster film.
 If you want something light, and just feel like turning your brain off and enjoying a movie.
 This movie is it.
 No Academy-award-winning acting or writing, just actors having fun being in a monster film.
 And the monster film aspect does not disappoint, either.
 Thirty minutes into the film’s run-time, we are treated to an epic scene of Kong playing basketball with a bunch of army helicopters.
 Since Kong so solidly makes such a great first impression with the humans, it’s not long before we learn Packard’s bent: destroy Kong, at all costs, before Kong destroys everything else.